2021, 24 December, article posted by David Lowe on electronic version of Echo, ‘Poet’s Tree at (East) Wardell

-2021, July, in an attempt to try to consolidate an artistic (poetry and painting) legacy I had commissioned a small brass plaque, 24 cms x 30 cms, for share-farmer Gordon Lowrey to attach to the northern most banyan tree (my Poet’s Tree, planted (1968) at the historic site of the first wharf built by my great grandfather at East Wardell, before there were any roads), now squeezed between the river mangroves and the widened road, and could be accessed by boat one day.
+2021, July, in an attempt to try to consolidate an artistic (poetry and painting) legacy I had commissioned a small brass plaque, 24 cms x 30 cms, to attach to the northern most banyan tree (my Poet’s Tree, planted (1968) at the historic site of the first wharf built by my great grandfather at East Wardell, before there were any roads), now squeezed between the river mangroves and the widened road, and could be accessed by boat one day.